pohly/csi-e2e/README.md

 a cluster that has already been set up.
 Set the the usual `KUBECONFIG=<config file>` and then run `go test -v ./test/e2e` or `ginkgo ./test/e2e`.

-Note that all `test/e2e/storage` tests are imported.
-To run only the CSI tests, use `go test -v ./test/e2e -args -ginkgo.focus=CSI.Volumes`.

 Adding `-provider=local` suppresses a message about the flag not being set and treating the run as "conformance test", but has no other